B. J. Bello

-Amin Babajide "B. J." Bello (born October 31, 1994) is an American football linebacker who is currently a free agent.
+Amin Babajide "B. J." Bello (born October 31, 1994) is an American professional football linebacker.
 He played college football at Illinois and Illinois State.

-Early years
+Early life

-B. J. Bello was born on October 31, 1994 in New Lenox, Illinois.
+B. J. Bello was born on October 31, 1994, in New Lenox, Illinois.
 He played high school football at Lincoln-Way West High School in New Lenox, Illinois.
 He recorded 81 tackles, 1 forced fumble and 1 interception his senior year in 2011.
 He also participated in track and field at Lincoln-Way West, earning All-State honors.

 College career

 Bello played for the Illinois Fighting Illini of the University of Illinois at Urbana–Champaign from 2013 to 2015.
 He was redshirted in 2012.
 He played in four games in 2013 and recorded four tackle assists.
 He played in nine games in 2014 and totaled three tackle assists.
 Bello played in eight games in 2015, recording one solo tackle, five tackle assists and one pass breakup.
 He transferred to play for the Illinois State Redbirds of Illinois State University in 2016.
 He played in 12 games, starting 11, in 2016, totaling 72 total tackles, 6 sacks, 4 pass breakups and 2 forced fumbles.
 Bello was named to the MVFC All-Newcomer Team in 2016.